 Robert A. Stern, Ph.D.

 Dr. Stern received his undergraduate degree from Wesleyan University and his Masters and Ph.D. degrees in Clinical Psychology from the University of Rhode Island.
 He completed his neuropsychology internship training at the Boston VA Medical Center, under the supervision of Dr. Edith Kaplan, and his postdoctoral fellowship training in both neuropsychology and psychoneuroendocrinology at the University of North Carolina (UNC) School of Medicine.
 He was on the faculty at UNC from 1990-1993, where he was Associate Director of the NIMH-funded Mental Health Clinical Research Center and Director of the Neurobehavioral Assessment Core.
 He then joined the faculty at Brown Medical School, where he was Associate Professor of Psychiatry and Neurology, as well as Director of Neuropsychology and the Memory and Cognitive Assessment Program at Rhode Island Hospital.
-While at Brown, Dr. Stern served as the director of the Clinical Neuropsychology Internship Training Program.
+He was also directed the Brown Clinical Neuropsychology Internship Training Program.
 In 2004, Dr. Stern joined the Boston University School of Medicine’s Department of Neurology as an Associate Professor.
 He was promoted to Professor of Neurology and Neurosurgery in 2011 and was then appointed to professor of Neurology, Nuerosurgery, and Neurobiology, in 2014 .
 Dr. Stern and his wife, Susan Ryerson, live in Needham, MA and have four children.

 Daneshvar, D.H., Baugh, C.M., Nowinski, C.J., McKee, A.C., Stern, R.A., & Cantu, R.C.
 (2011).
 Helmets and mouth guards: The role of personal equipment in preventing sport-related concussions.
 Clinics in Sports Medicine, 30, 145-163.
 [PDF]